31 Oct 2024

 As there isn’t a set schedule for a non-religious funeral to adhere to, you can personalise the service as much or as little as you would like.
 Some people opt for a dress code of bright colours and light-hearted music to be played throughout, while others prefer a more traditional and sentimental approach – the most important thing is that the deceased’s wishes are being honoured in a respectful way.

-Protect the ones who matter most
+Protect the ones who matter the most

 Take some of the pressure out of planning for the future by making sure you have the right life insurance, helping your loved ones by leaving some money behind when they need it most.